 Your child must understand that a disability is a difference—not a death sentence or a declaration of stupidity; that weaknesses can be overcome and compensated for with time and hard work.

-The best way for your child to accept the extra work required of him is to understand why he’s being asked to do it and how it will benefit him.
-He also may be more willing to sit with a tutor or review math facts nightly if the psychologist explains that this is her recommendation and not his parents’ idea.
+The best way for your child to accept the extra work required of them is to understand why they’re being asked to do it and how it will benefit them.
+They also may be more willing to sit with a tutor or review math facts nightly if the psychologist explains that this is her recommendation and not their parents’ idea.

-If your child is given accommodations (e.g. extended time), he must understand the reasoning behind it: It will “level the playing field” so that he can perform to his best ability and is necessary because he has slower processing in that particular area.
+If your child is given accommodations (e.g., extended time), they must understand the reasoning behind it: It will “level the playing field” so that they can perform to their best ability, and it is necessary because they have slower processing in that particular area.

-By bringing your child into the evaluation process, you’re telegraphing your belief in his ability to handle the situation and help manage his learning issues.
+By bringing your child into the evaluation process, you’re telegraphing your belief in their ability to handle the situation and help manage their learning issues.
 That’s a vote of confidence that could pay dividends for years to come.

-Lisa Rappaport, a member of the Smart Kids Professional Advisory Board, is a neuropsychologist, specializing in the treatment of children with LD, ADHD, and developmental disorders.
-She is also an Assistant Professor of Pediatrics at Albert Einstein College of Medicine.
-To learn more about Dr. Rappaport access her website at https://www.drlisarappaport.com/
+Dr. Lisa Rappaport is a neuropsychologist, specializing in the treatment of children with LD, ADHD, and developmental disorders, and is an Assistant Professor of Pediatrics at Albert Einstein College of Medicine.
+She is also the co-author of Parenting Dyslexia (Balance Books, 2025), available at Amazon and other bookstores.

 Related Smart Kids Topics